Compare any two graphics cards:

 Intro

 Compare all of that to the GeForce GTX 750 Ti, which uses a 28 nm design. nVidia has set the core frequency at 1020 MHz.
-The GDDR5 RAM is set to run at a frequency of 1350 MHz on this card.
-It features 640 SPUs along with 40 Texture Address Units and 16 Rasterization Operator Units.
+The GDDR5 RAM works at a speed of 1350 MHz on this specific card.
+It features 640 SPUs as well as 40 Texture Address Units and 16 Rasterization Operator Units.

 Display Graphs